-No benefits are provided for a covered service that is furnished by a health care provider to himself or herself or to a member of his or her immediate family.
+No benefits are provided for a covered service that is furnished by a health care provider to themself or to a member of their immediate family.
 The only exception is for drugs that this health plan covers when they are used by a physician, dentist, or podiatrist while furnishing a covered service.
 "Immediate family" means any of the following members of a health care provider's family:

-- Spouse or spousal equivalent. - Parent, child, brother, or sister (by birth or adoption). - · Stepparent, stepchild, stepbrother, or stepsister. - Father-in-law, mother-in-law, son-in-law, daughter-in-law, brother-in-law, or sister-in-law.
-(For purposes of providing covered services, an in-law relationship does not exist between the provider and the spouse of his or her wife's (or husband's) brother or sister.) - · Grandparent or grandchild.
+- Spouse or spousal equivalent. - Parent, child, brother, or sister (by birth or adoption). - Stepparent, stepchild, stepbrother, or stepsister. - Father-in-law, mother-in-law, son-in-law, daughter-in-law, brother-in-law, or sister-in-law.
+(For purposes of providing covered services, an in-law relationship does not exist between the provider and the spouse of their wife's (or husband's) brother or sister.) - Grandparent or grandchild.

 There is another exception to this exclusion for the services of a private duty nurse who is a member of your immediate family.
-However, benefits for the services of a private duty nurse are only provided when the services are covered by your specific plan option and you prove to Blue Cross and Blue Shield that he or she could otherwise have been gainfully employed performing these services.
+However, benefits for the services of a private duty nurse are only provided when the services are covered by your specific plan option and you prove to Blue Cross and Blue Shield that they could otherwise have been gainfully employed performing these services.